From 2012

 Coeur d'Alene Holiday Light Show (Coeur d'Alene, Idaho)

-rue to its bucolic image, Coeur d'Alene begins its annual f
+True to its bucolic image, Coeur d'Alene begins its annual festival of lights celebration

 with a candlelit parade through the town center.